Master of Arts in Teaching (MAT)

 Admission Requirements

-4. Letter of Good Standing (if applicable): Applicants transferring from another institution’s credential program must submit a letter from that institution’s Education Department attesting to the applicant’s good standing in the program.
-The letter must be written on institutional letterhead by the Dean, department chair, director of teacher education, or other administrator in a similar position.
+- Letter of Good Standing (if applicable): Applicants transferring from another institution’s credential program must submit a letter from that institution’s Education Department attesting to the applicant’s good standing in the program.
+The letter must be written on institutional letterhead by the current Dean, department chair, director of teacher education, or other administrator in a similar position.

-Items 1-3 above are required for all applicants; item 4 required only if applicable.
+Items 1-2 above are required for all applicants; item 3 required only if applicable.

-5. Applicants with GPAs of 2.74 and below must submit a request for admission via Portfolio Option.
+4. Applicants with GPAs of 2.74 and below must submit a request for admission via Portfolio Option.

 Transfer of Coursework

 Nine graduate level semester credits are the maximum allowed to transfer into the MAT Degree Program.
 No MAT core courses may be transferred into the degree program.
+Teachers who hold a valid California preliminary or clear teaching credential may be eligible to transfer additional credits into the Master of Arts in Teaching (MAT) program.

 Credential Program Requirements